 The ownership and use of federal lands has generated controversy since the late 1800s.
-One key area of debate is the extent of the federal estate; or, in other words, how much land the federal government should own.
+One key area of debate is the extent of the federal estate, or, in other words, how much land the federal government should own.
 This debate includes questions about whether some federal lands should be disposed to state or private ownership, or whether additional land should be acquired for recreation, conservation, open space, or other purposes.
 For lands retained in federal ownership, discussion has focused on whether to curtail or expand certain land designations (e.g., national monuments proclaimed by the President or wilderness areas designated by Congress) and whether current management procedures should be changed (e.g., to allow a greater role for state and local governments or to expand economic considerations in decisionmaking).
-A separate issue is how to ensure the security of international borders while protecting the federal lands and resources along the border, which are managed by multiple agencies with their own missions.
+A separate issue is how to ensure the security of international borders while protecting the federal lands and resources along the border, which are managed by multiple agencies with their own missions.6

-Debates about federal land ownership-including efforts to divest federal lands-often hinge upon constitutional principles such as the Property Clause and the Supremacy Clause.
-The Property Clause grants Congress authority over the lands, territories, or other property of the United States: "the Congress shall have Power to dispose of and make all needful Rules and Regulations respecting the Territory or other Property belonging to the United States."
-Thus, Congress has broad and exclusive authority to govern the lands of the federal government.
-The Supremacy Clause establishes federal preemption over state law, meaning that where a state law conflicts with federal law, the federal law will prevail.
-Through these constitutional principles, the U.S. Supreme Court has described Congress's power over federal lands as "without limitations."
+In recent years, some states have initiated efforts to assume title to the federal lands within their borders, echoing efforts of the "Sagebrush Rebellion" during the 1980s.
+These efforts generally are in response to concerns about the amount of federal land within the state, as well as concerns about how the land is managed, fiscally and otherwise.
+Debates about federal land ownership-including efforts to divest federal lands-often hinge on constitutional principles such as the Property Clause and the Supremacy Clause.
+The Property Clause grants Congress authority over the lands, territories, or other property of the United States: "the Congress shall have Power to dispose of and make all needful Rules and Regulations respecting the Territory or other Property belonging to the United States."7 The Supremacy Clause establishes federal law will prevail.8 Through these constitutional principles, the U.S. Supreme Court has described Congress's power over federal lands as "without limitations."9 For instance, Congress could choose to transfer to states or other entities the ownership of areas of federal land, among other options.